 It was the first permanent bridge to connect the Buda and Pest sides of the river and serves as one of the city’s most famous landmarks.
 Walking along the Chain Bridge gives you a great view of either side of the river and stays as the perfect spot for the most picturesque holiday photos to take away with you…

-This hedonistic city has been made famous by its bizarre bars that are uniquely weird and wonderful.
+This hedonistic city has been made famous for its bizarre bars that are uniquely weird and wonderful.
 Ruin bars have only been built in the last decade and a half inside of abandoned buildings with most of them being found in the old district of town.
 Previously unused spaces have been transformed, with no rules for design leading to trendy unique hubs.

-Travellers can expect bars with sewing machines plastered into the walls, drinks served from campervans, outdoor bars with rowing boats instead of stools to sit on and tables made from parts of cars!
+Travellers can expect bars with sewing machines plastered on the walls, drinks served from campervans, outdoor bars with rowing boats instead of stools to sit on and tables made from parts of cars!
 You can see more of the trippy interiors in the video below…

-If you only have time to visit one then we’d recommend a trip to Szimpla-kert which has five different ruin bars inside.
+If you only have time to visit one then we’d recommend a trip to Szimpla-Kert which has five different ruin bars inside.
 It’s always busy with both locals and tourists, serving up a great atmosphere to relax with drinks, new-found friends and local beer.

 There’s also a little photo booth inside for you and your companions to get your picture snapped to document your memory in the bar itself!
 Depending on what time of year you visit there may also be a food market, film festival or live band playing here so if this is your type of thing then research your dates!